Skip to content

 Poor hair transplant aftercare

 The recovery and aftercare process is an essential part of any hair transplant.
-Correct post-transplant care helps support the transplanted hair follicles — promoting growth and assisting with healing the donor and transplant areas.
+Correct post-transplant care helps support the transplanted hair follicles, promoting growth and assisting with the healing of both the donor and transplant areas.

 Failing to follow optimal aftercare can result in a failed hair transplant.
-If you receive a hair transplant, be sure to follow any advice your surgeon gives you.
-This can include sleeping in a position that avoids friction in the transplanted area, as well as appropriately washing your transplanted area too.
+If you undergo a hair transplant, be sure to follow any advice your surgeon provides.
+This can include sleeping in a position that avoids friction in the transplanted area, as well as washing your transplanted area properly.

 Inexperienced hair transplant surgeons or clinics

-In some instances, a hair transplant may fail due to poorly skilled or inexperienced surgeons or clinics.
+In some instances, a hair transplant may fail due to the use of poorly skilled or inexperienced surgeons or clinics.

-When considering a hair transplant, be sure to choose a clinic that is registered with and inspected by the Care Quality Commission (CQC), a regulatory body that ensures safe, quality clinical practice in every healthcare clinic.
+When considering a hair transplant, ensure that you choose a clinic registered with and inspected by the Care Quality Commission (CQC).
+This regulatory body ensures safe and quality clinical practice in every healthcare setting.

-You should also check whether your chosen surgeon is registered with the British Association of Hair Restoration Surgery (BAHRS) and the General Medical Council (GMC).
+You should also verify that your chosen surgeon is registered with both the British Association of Hair Restoration Surgery (BAHRS) and the General Medical Council (GMC).
 These professional organisations ensure your chosen hair transplant surgeon is regulated and works according to their rigorous codes of conduct.

 For more information and advice, visit our article on how to find a good hair transplant surgeon in the UK.